 Travelling to Canada

-Starting March 15, 2016, visa-exempt foreign nationals who fly to or transit through Canada will need an Electronic Travel Authorization (eTA).
-Exceptions include U.S. citizens and foreign nationals with a valid visa.
-Canadian citizens, including dual citizens, are not eligible to apply for an eTA and are strongly encourgaged to travel with a valid Canadian passport.
-Read about the changes and how they may affect you.
+As of March 15, 2016, visa-exempt foreign nationals are expected to have an Electronic Travel Authorization (eTA) to fly to or transit through Canada.
+Exceptions include U.S. citizens, and travellers with a valid Canadian visa.
+Canadian citizens, including dual citizens, and Canadian permanent residents are not eligible to apply for an eTA.

 If you are planning to visit Canada, we recommend you start with a visit to the Canadian Tourism Commission website, which will provide you with all the practical information you need to start planning your trip, what you need to know when you land in Canada and how to get around while you are here.
 It will also provide you with loads of information on places to go, things to see and do and trip ideas.
 For even more travel ideas, visit the Canadian Tourism Commission’s Facebook, Twitter, YouTube and Google+ channels.